 What does CES mean?
 The Customer Effort Score is a customer centric KPI that tells you how your client experiences the service you deliver.
 The main issue in the CES score, is how easy you can make your customer’s experience when they have a question or a complaint.
 Customers don’t want to put much effort into having a question answered or a problem solved.
 CES shows how much effort the customer feels he must put in to be served.
 The central question is:

 ‘How much effort did you have to put in to get [your question] completely answered?’

-Respondents answer the CES question on a 5-point scale ranging from 1 (very low effort) to 5 (very high effort).
-For the calculation of the score, you take the sum of the percentage of score 1 very low effort and the percentage of score 2 low effort.
-From that total, you then subtract the sum of score 4 high effort and 5 very high effort.
+Respondents answer the CES question on a 5-point scale ranging from 1 (a lot of effort) to 5 (very little effort).
+For the calculation of the score, you take the sum of the percentage of score 5 and 4.
+From that total, you then subtract the sum of score 1 and 2.

 The result is shown as an absolute score (just like the Net Promoter Score), so not as a percentage, which falls in the range from -100 to +100.
 In short, a high CES score shows that customers feel they did not have to go through a lot of trouble to be serviced.

 As little hassle as possible, that is what makes customer happy.
 What customers consider to be “hassle” you can partly decide for yourself, but you will only really get to the truth when you ask them.
 Some organizations would be overlooking the crucial point; ease.
 Customers are not necessarily loyal because they received an outstanding service rather than a standard service.
 Of much more impact is the ease with which they can access this service.

 Download also our free e-book 'Measuring and Managing CX' with examples and more information about this method.

 CSAT (Customer Satisfaction Score): the satisfaction of the customer